SFCDecomp: Multicriteria Optimized Tool Path Planning in 3D Printing using Space-Filling Curve Based Domain Decomposition: Mechanical Testing

 \section{Mechanical Testing}

-We experimentally investigated the effects of space filling curve design and edge overlaps across adjacent layers on mechanical properties of the print.
+We experimentally investigated the effects of using two space filling curve designs generated by SFCDecomp that provide maximum (Max) and minimum (Min) interlayer edge overlap (Figure \ref{fig:mechtest}c).
+We hypothesized that the contact surface area between adjacent layers is larger in a Max pattern as compared to a Min pattern.
+Therefore a Max pattern should have better interlayer bonding and strength along the layer stacking direction.
 We found that specimens with minimum and maximum edge overlaps have significantly different tensile behavior.